All Research Centers

 Washington University in St. Louis

-Participant engagement and sequencing research from the Washington University Participant Engagement and Cancer Genomic Sequencing Center (WU-PE-CGS) will fill critical gaps in knowledge, methodology, and characterization of understudied cancer populations, leading to optimal approaches to participant engagement, outreach, and communication in genomic characterization studies.
-By engaging underrepresented participants with under-characterized tumors, we will advance the elimination of cancer disparities.
+Participant engagement and sequencing research from the Washington University Participant Engagement and Cancer Genomic Sequencing Center (WU-PE-CGS) will fill critical gaps in knowledge, methodology, and characterization of cancer populations, leading to optimal approaches to participant engagement, outreach, and communication in genomic characterization studies.
 The WU-PE-CGS will directly engage with participants in partnership with patient advocacy groups and patient partners to learn more about the genetics of these cancers.
 These partnerships will help researchers reach and recruit patients, gain input and feedback from people in the community affected by this research, and report back to the community on the results of this research.

 Screenshot 2023-01-05 at 1.19.05 PM